 Robert Glazer, Founder of Acceleration Partners

-With that in mind, you have to be careful who you hire and even more careful with whom you share equity.
-Firing a co-founder is a lot more difficult than firing an employee or a contractor.
+With that in mind, you must be careful who you hire and with whom you share equity.
+Firing a co-founder is much more difficult than firing an employee or a contractor.